-Generally, customers file disputes after making a purchase when: a) the product received does not match the description, b) what the vendor stated on the credit card does not match the company and product name, and c) the merchant is not available to address the customer’s concerns satisfactorily.
+Generally, customers file disputes after making a purchase when: a) the product received does not match the description, b) the vendor did not fulfil a customer's order, and c) the merchant is not available to address the customer’s concerns satisfactorily.

 A case study on the true cost of Chargebacks to your business

 Merchants have compared chargebacks to sharks in clear waters.
 And just like Sharks bites, the cost of chargebacks can take you out without warning.

 Here’s a case study, as shared by Andrew Chapin on Hackernoon.
 It’s a long story, but your patience to read it will pay off a great deal:

 “We were putting the finishing touches on a great year at Benja, the e-commerce company I started with Tommy Goode in 2014.

 All of our charts were up and to the right: our mobile app had 10x’d its user-base, our e-mail list had maintained a 25% open-rate through its growth to 15,000 subscribers (beating the industry average by 9%), and we successfully launched our second product, an interactive online display ad unit, that was practically printing cash.